 Pork with vegetables – Beautiful

 Shellfish & Seafood- very good, have it with alioli which is free

-Very close to the Congress, the Westin Palace and the Villareal
+Very close to the Palace Hotel, the Ritz and the Prado Museum

 Calle Ventura de la Vega, 13

 • They open for lunch and dinner.
 I recommend you to order one or two starters to make time because a paella easily takes 30 minutes to cook.